cncf/tag-security/assessments/projects/cloudevents/self-assessment.md

 Contributors/Reviewers: Pranava Kumar Vemula (@Rana-KV), Doug Davis (@duglin), Eddie Knight (@eddie-knight) and Ragashree (@ragashreeshekar).

-This document was written in collaboration with the CloudEvents team to elaborate on and explores the design goals for [CloudEvents](https://cloudevents.io/) through a limited security assessment of the software.
+This document was written in collaboration with the CloudEvents team to elaborate on and explore the design goals for [CloudEvents](https://cloudevents.io/) through a limited security assessment of the software.

 ## Table of contents